seamplex/suncae/doc/INSTALL.md

 This document explains how to set up [SunCAE](https://www.seamplex.com/suncae) so as to serve one or more clients.
 A basic installation can be done relatively simple, even without understanding the meaning of the commands.
-Keep in mind that a full-fledged installation being able to serve different users might need deep understanding of networking and operating systems details.
+Keep in mind that a full-fledged installation being able to serve different users might need deep understanding of networking administration and operating systems details.

 ## Architectures